 When it comes to learning how to save money on a tight budget, you must start by assessing what you already have, and — in particular — what you don’t need.
 Consider selling those unnecessary/unused/haven’t-touched-them-in-several-years items in a yard sale or on an internet “marketplace,” such as eBay, Craigslist or Facebook, for some quick cash that you can put aside.

-Slash Expenses Where You Can
+2. Evaluate Current Budget and Slash Where You Can

 Next, take a long, hard look at where your money actually goes each month.
 For monthly bills, such as your cell phone, cable and internet service, try calling the companies to see if there are more economical options available that you can switch to.
 For credit cards with revolving balances, ask the credit card companies if you qualify for lower interest rates.
 If a large chunk of your money goes toward dining out at restaurants, consider challenging yourself to eat more meals at home.
 You’ll be surprised at how quickly those savings will add up.